khealy/khealy.github.io/_posts/2014-12-24-permalink-structure.markdown

 ##Creating a custom permalink style

-For this site, I've decided that I want to organize all of my posts into a "post" directory, with subdirectories for year, then date.
+For this site, I've decided that I want to organize all of my posts into a "posts" directory, with subdirectories for year, then date.

 Setting this up is simple.
 All that's needed is a single line of code in _config.yml: